 - Rain Collection Barrels – A rain collection system can provide a near-constant supply of water but is susceptible to droughts, attacks, and other unforeseen problems.

-Tools: The Third Pillar of a Survival Kit
+The Third Survival Kit Focus: Versatile Prepping Tools

 Tools cover a very broad area that receives the most scrutiny when people are preparing a survival kit.
 Flashlights, hand tools, lighters and many others fall into this category.
 You probably have several of these already around the house.
 You can gather them up and store them as a ‘kit’, but we prefer to just know where they are and keep them dispersed.